 Homemade Oreos are far less complicated.
-Yes, they won’t be as crispy or perfectly embossed, but if Yellow 5 Lake or palm oil aren’t your jam, it is possible to make a cookie that is Oreo-adjacent at home.
+Yes, they won’t be as crispy or perfectly embossed, but if Yellow 5 Lake or palm oil isn’t your jam, it is possible to make a cookie that is Oreo-adjacent at home.

 Best vegan Oreo recipes

 1 Healthy Vegan Oreos